Nigeria to cut sulfur in fuels a year after U.N. deadline

 The region is one of the last on earth where it is legal to sell fuels with sulfur levels at and above 1,000 ppm, as east and north African nations and major Asian consumer countries such as China and India have already tightened rules.

-Kragha, in a presentation during ARA Week in Cape Town, said that while Nigeria was committed to cleaner fuel standards,“significant costs” complicated efforts to meet the deadline.
+Kragha, in a presentation during ARA Week in Cape Town, said that while Nigeria was committed to cleaner fuel standards, “significant costs” complicated efforts to meet the deadline.

 The presentation said that the first shift to cleaner gasoline would cost $11.7 million per month, and the second $15.7 million per month.
 The diesel reduction would cost $2.8 million per month.